uwsampa/graphbench/benchmark/pgx-oracle/README.md

 # Notice
+All the code are written according to Oracle PGX version 1.0.0.

 Keep all the .java and .sh file in the same directory.

 Converter.java is used to convert the standard data format(TSV) into the data applicable for PGX.